ChieftainY2k/raspberry-garda/README.md

 **Garda Installation**

-1. Clone this repository to a directory of your choice (preferably `$HOME/raspberry-garda/`)
+1. Clone this repository to a directory of your choice (preferably `$HOME/raspberry-garda/`):  `apt-get -y install git && git clone https://github.com/ChieftainY2k/raspberry-garda.git`
 1. Rename the file `configs/services.conf.template` to `configs/services.conf` then edit it and update with your configuration (like SMTP host/password etc.)
 1. Run `sudo ./garda.sh install` to install everything needed
 1. Run `sudo ./garda.sh check` to check environment and hardware